akinmail/isw-payment-sdk-android/CORDOVA_README.md

 ### <a name='SandBoxMode'></a> Using The Plugin in Sandbox Mode

-During development of your app, you should use the SDK in sandbox mode to enable testing.
+During development of your app, you should use the Plugin in sandbox mode to enable testing.
 Different Client Id and Client Secret are provided for Production and Sandbox mode.
-The procedure to use the SDK on sandbox mode is just as easy:
+The procedure to use the Plugin on sandbox mode is just as easy:

 * Use Sandbox Client Id and Client Secret got from the Sandbox Tab of the Developer Console after signup (usually you have to wait for 5 minutes after signup for you to see the Sandbox details) everywhere you are required to supply Client Id and Client Secret in the remainder of this documentation
 * In your code, override the api base as follows